TimTwigg/Assignment3/README.md

 # About the Search Engine

-This is an inverse-term matrix search engine built for Computer Science 121/Informatics 141 course @ UCI.
+This is an inverse-term matrix search engine built for Computer Science 121/Informatics 141 course @ UCI in Python.
 It indexes a cached version of the UCI ICS domain to create the matrix, with which it is capable of performing searches within 15-100ms. <br/><br/>
 The code within the `gui` directory is a simple flask server to act as the user interface for the search engine.
 Within the `src` directory are a number of important files for the engine:
 - `config.py` creates a Config object responsible for parsing `config.ini` and exposing the configuration settings to the other parts of the program.
 - `helpers.py` specifies a number of miscellaneous helper functions.